The OneCity Trust Board

 Betty said, “I am delighted to have been appointed to the One City Trust Board.
 I hope my contribution will give the Board a valuable communities’ perspective.”

-Cammy is Group Leader of the Scottish Labour Group and Councillors for Forth ward at the City of Edinburgh Council.
+Cammy was elected as Leader of the City of Edinburgh Council at the 2022 Local Authority Elections.
+He is also Group Leader of the Scottish Labour Group and Councillor for Forth ward within the City of Edinburgh.
 Given his career working with young people, supporting them to challenge social injustices in many of Edinburgh’s areas of deprivation, it is unsurprising that he was nominated by the City of Edinburgh Council to join the One City Trust Board.

 “I’m really proud to serve on the OneCity Trust promoting social inclusion in Edinburgh.
 It’s extremely important that we find innovative and creative ways to encourage social inclusion in Edinburgh, and for me, that starts with genuine engagement with young people.”